 Sata Andagi (サーターアンダギー or サーターアンダーギー) is a doughnut made with 3 ingredients – cake flour, sugar, and egg.
 The name comes from Okinawan word: sata means sugar and andagi means deep fried (food).
 The texture of sata andagi is very dense, and less airy and fluffy like the regular doughnuts.

-When deep fried, the round balls crack with lines that resemble the smiley faces, which is why the doughnuts are considered good luck in Okinawa and are used for many happy occasions such as engagements and birthdays.
+When deep fried, the round balls crack with lines that resemble smiley faces, which is why the doughnuts are considered good luck in Okinawa and are used for many happy occasions such as engagements and birthdays.

 In Okinawa, where the weather is hot and humid, sata andagi keep well at room temperature for a few days.
 No wonder they have been enjoyed as homemade snacks for generations.
 If you visit Okinawa, the easiest place to spot sata andagi is at touristy places where you’ll see tiny kiosks selling these sweet treats.
 You can also find sata andagi specialty stores throughout Okinawa.